Updated: December 3, 2024

 Any form of impairment can affect financial judgment — but doesn’t necessarily mean the ability to carry out financial decisions.
 However, more serious forms of cognitive impairment could completely erase the ability to handle financial affairs, meaning you will need someone to take over financial decisions.
-Elders are at risk of finance abuse especially as they age - since caregivers could take advantage of their impairment.
+Elders are at risk of finance abuse especially as they age, since caregivers could take advantage of their impairment.
 Therefore, it’s important to make certain decisions now such as power of attorney.

 A power of attorney allows a designated person of your choice to make financial, personal, and/or medical decisions for you in the event that you are no longer able to.
 This would include daily/monthly bill paying, estate and investment and money management, sign consents and/or releases with hospitals or doctors and end of life decisions.